6/7 B’nei Mitzvah Club [BMC]

 The B’nei Mitzvah Club at Temple Emanuel is a unique experience that brings together students in 6th and 7th grade to learn, pray, socialize and celebrate with each other.
-Now in its second year, the B’nei Mitzvah Club is the result of ongoing reflection regarding the current Torah Center programming and worship experience for our students and their families, and the desire to improve it.
-Designed to create a cohort community, the newly structured program will provide opportunities to build and sustain relationships during the B’nei Mitzvah year and beyond.
+The B’nei Mitzvah Club is the result of ongoing reflection regarding the current Torah Center programming and worship experience for our students and their families, and the desire to improve it.
+Designed to create a cohort community, the program provides opportunities to build and sustain relationships during the B’nei Mitzvah year and beyond.

 - Students will know that they are part of a cohort community whose members learn and celebrate together.

 - Students will understand the significance of becoming a Bar/Bat Mitzvah.

 - Students will master the synagogue skills needed to be full participants in our Temple worship, both as the shaliah tzibur (worship leader) and as an attendee at Shabbat services.